pipedaguer/ClasesTech-fellows/Home.md

 Please note it is REQUIRED that you attend at least 1 hour of office hours before February 26th.

-The available hours are on the fellowship Google Calendar link in the <color> color.
+The available hours are on the fellowship [Google Calendar link](https://calendar.google.com/calendar/u/0?cid=Y19lNjMxNzc2MzJmYTdlNzAwNzI2ZTEyZjllNmU1YWY3MTRkMTIyMTc5MWNlYzk0MGRiYjdhZDJiYmQ2OGYxOTI4QGdyb3VwLmNhbGVuZGFyLmdvb2dsZS5jb20) in the GREEN color.

 ### Community Managers [CM]